mozilla/legal-docs/en/websites_privacy_notice.md

 * **Payment Processing**: When you purchase something via a Mozilla website, contribute funds or make donations, you will send payment through one of our third-party payment providers: Stripe, Apple Pay, PayPal, Venmo or Google Pay.
 Mozilla receives a record of your account (including your billing address and the last four digits of your payment method) and (where relevant) the status of your account’s subscription; we may also receive your name, mailing address, and/or email address.
 This data is used for payment processing, fraud detection and record-keeping purposes.

-* **Contact and donation information**: We use [Acoustic](https://acoustic.com/privacy-notice/), [Salesforce](https://www.salesforce.com/company/privacy/), [Fundraise Up](https://fundraiseup.com/privacy/) and [Campaign Monitor](https://meetmarigold.com/privacy-notices/) to email receipts and store records, which are retained for 10 years from the date of last payment.
+* **Contact and Donation Information**: We use [Acoustic](https://acoustic.com/privacy-notice/), [Salesforce](https://www.salesforce.com/company/privacy/), [Fundraise Up](https://fundraiseup.com/privacy/) and [Campaign Monitor](https://meetmarigold.com/privacy-notices/) to email receipts and store records, which are retained for 10 years from the date of last payment.
 If you make a donation to the Mozilla Foundation or Thunderbird, we use [Fundraise Up](https://fundraiseup.com/privacy/) to manage our donations and provide transactional receipts to donors.

 ---------------------------------------